Kong/docs.konghq.com/app/_hub/kong-inc/header-cert-auth/overview/_index.md

 requested route or service:
 * If the certificate is not trusted or has expired, the response is `HTTP 401 TLS certificate failed verification`.
-* If consumer did not present a valid certificate (this includes requests not sent to the HTTPS port), then the response is `HTTP 401 No required TLS certificate was sent`.
+* If a valid certificate is not presented (including when requests are not sent to the HTTPS port), the response is HTTP 401 No required TLS certificate was sent.
-  The exception is if the `config.anonymous` option is configured on the plugin, in which case the anonymous consumer is used and the request is allowed to proceed.
+* However, if the config.anonymous option is configured on the plugin, an anonymous consumer is used, and the request is allowed to proceed.

 The plugin can be configured to only accept certificates from trusted IP addresses, as specified by the [`trusted_ips`](/gateway/{{page.release}}/reference/configuration/#trusted_ips) config option.
 This ensures that Kong can trust the header sent from the source and provides L4 level of security.